 After college, she went on to work for Boeing where she was the youngest employee ever trained for the position of Designated Engineering Representative; a position that would allow her to certify Boeing documents on behalf of the government.

 Anu has taught college students math at the University of Washington’s esteemed Instructional Center.
 She has run her own tutoring center for elementary and middle school students and has run preschools for accelerated learning.
+She as also assisted in teaching in a Seattle Public Schools Math club.
 She has taught in Seattle, as well as internationally.

 She has volunteered to teach underprivileged children and as a Sunday School teacher.
 She has served as Room Parent, VP of Communications on the PTSA and as a PTSA grade representative.
 She has even taught Bollywood dancing to adults and children of all ages.